patinthehat/ini-tools/readme.md

       In order to build this project, you must have `buildmsg` in your $PATH.

-  + [minIni](https://code.google.com/p/minini/) 1.2b is used to process the ini files.
+  + A modified version of [minIni](https://code.google.com/p/minini/) 1.2b is used to process the ini files.
 It is included in the `src/` directory.

+  + _Note: the source of minIni has been modified slightly; replacing the src/minIni.* files may break functionality._

 ---